An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Application to Textual Data: The Priestly Source(s) in the Pentateuch

 \subsubsection{Embedding}

-We consider a cumulative-one-hot-encoded representation of the corpus \(\text{D}\), such that \(\text{D} \in \mathbb{R}^{n\times \chi}\), where \(n\) is the number of text units, \(\chi\) is the set of all unique $n$-grams in the corpus, and \(\text{d}_{ij}\) represents the number of occurrences of the \(j\)th feature in the \(i\)th text unit.
+We consider a cumulative-one-hot-encoded representation of the corpus $\text{D}$, such that $\text{D} \in \mathbb{R}^{n\times \chi}$, where $n$ is the number of text units, $\chi$ is the set of all unique $n$-grams in the corpus, and $\text{d}_{ij}$ represents the number of occurrences of the $j$th feature in the $i$th text unit.

-We consider a parameter space of embedding possibilities whose permutations we fully explore.
-Specifically, each book is embedded according to a combination of several parameters across a grid of all permutations thereof: \(n\), and \(\ell\), spanning the following ranges: \(n \in \{1,2,3,4,5 \}\) for word \(n\)-grams, and \(\ell \in \{2, 3, 4, 6, 8, 10, 12, 14, 18, 22, 24, 26, 28 \}\), which defines the number of (overlapping) consecutive verses over which features are aggregated.
-This windowing approach allows the model to capture local textual dependencies by smoothing over short-range fluctuations, helping to account for stylistic continuity while preserving meaningful segment-level distinctions.
+We consider a parameter space of embedding possibilities and fully explore their permutations.
+Specifically, each book is embedded according to a combination of several parameters across a grid of all permutations thereof: $n$, and $\ell$, spanning the following ranges: $n \in \{1,2,3,4,5 \}$ for word $n$-grams, and $\ell \in \{2, 3, 4, 6, 8, 10, 12, 14, 18, 22, 24, 26, 28 \}$, which defines the number of (overlapping) consecutive verses over which features are aggregated.
+This windowing approach allows the model to capture local textual dependencies by smoothing short-range fluctuations, helping to preserve stylistic continuity while preserving meaningful segment-level distinctions.
 To further balance feature richness and sparsity, we restrict our analysis to the $f\in\{100, 300,500, \text{all} \}$ most frequent features in each embedding configuration.
 This ensures that selected features are statistically meaningful while preventing noise from rare or idiosyncratic terms that may introduce spurious clustering patterns.
-By systematically varying the feature set size, we evaluate the robustness of our method across different levels of vocabulary complexity.
+By systematically varying the size of the feature set, we evaluate the robustness of our method across different levels of vocabulary complexity.

 This scope is motivated by the desire to exhaustively cover potential feature spaces while ensuring that the extracted features remain both meaningful and sufficiently frequent within the biblical corpus, thereby avoiding excessive sparsity due to the limited length of biblical texts \citep[e.g.,][]{antonia2014language}.
 Given the relatively small size of the corpus compared to modern datasets, this balance is particularly crucial in detecting meaningful linguistic patterns while maintaining statistical robustness.